iulianraduat/save-restore-editors/README.md

 This extension allows you to save sets of all opened text editors.
 Then you can restore (reopen) them and also remove one of them from the saved sets.
+When restoring tabs, the tab groups will be (partially) preserved but not their arrangement in window.
+Also the active editor in restored tab groups will not refect the one at the time of save.
+The preservation can be only partially as only text files will be restored.

 The list of saved sets is stored in the first workspace folder in .vscode/save-restore-editors.json file.
 If you make changes in this file and you corupt its structure, the extension will create instead a new empty file.